jemj208/GIS-Automatin-Toolkit/README.md

 │
 └── README.md
 Usage
-Each script contains a configuration section where users can define their own input paths, layer names, fields and output locations.
+Each script contains a configuration section where users can define their own input paths, layer names, fields, and output locations.
 Example:
 OUTPUT_FOLDER = r"C:\path\to\output"
 The scripts are intended to be executed within an ArcGIS Pro Python environment when ArcPy functionality is required.